About Shoreline Park:

-Shoreline Park, the KB Home master planned development along Ranger Creek Road will begin construction soon.
+Shoreline Park, the KB Home master planned development along Ranger Creek Road is under construction.
 This first phase of development includes 49 residential lots and three open space lots located in the southeast section of the development along Ranger Creek Road.

 - Shoreline Park

 - 99.9 acres

 - 360 residential lots